The Best OT Student Resources (2024)

 I had my first job lined up before I even headed into my second fieldwork placement!

-This is a unique circumstance, but it is honestly never too early to get a pulse on the job market.
+This is a unique circumstance, but it is honestly never too early to dip your toe into the job market.

 • Keep a pulse on jobs in your desired area before you graduate.
-I periodically search jobs on Indeed, LinkedIn, Glassdoor, and a few other sites.
-Even if I’m not ready to apply for jobs, it’s nice to get a sense of what to expect when it’s time to look for jobs.
+Conduct periodic searches on Indeed, LinkedIn, Glassdoor, and other job sites.
+Even if you’re not ready to apply for jobs, it’s nice to get a sense of what to expect when it’s time to look.

-You are going to leave OT school as a generalist, but OT school is the perfect time to start exploring speciality practice areas.
-If you are interested in exploring specialization, I recommend the following articles:
+You are going to leave OT school as a generalist, but your student years are the perfect time to start exploring speciality practice areas.
+If you are interested in specialization, I recommend the following articles:

 Bonus: Discounts for OT students!